 The two women in the scene are the sisters Praxedis and Pudentiana.
 They look quite similar and it is difficult to tell who is Praxedis and who Pudentiana.
 The woman on the left is most likely Praxedis, as she is standing next to Pope Paschalis who is holding a miniature version of the church, her church.
 In the Santa Cecilia in Trastevere, Cecilia is also positioned between Saint Paul and the pope.
 Note that while Praxedis is on the left side from the visitor’s point of view, she is actually on the right side of Christ.
 A position on the right hand side of The Saviour would be a position of honour.
 On the extreme right of the conch is a man dressed as a deacon, usually identified as Saint Zeno.
 Although a famous chapel in the church was dedicated to him, it is not clear who he was (see below).
 Just above the epigraph, there is the obligatory row of sheep with the Lamb of God in the middle.

 The mosaics on the arch above the conch bear resemblance to those in the Santi Cosma e Damiano, which are some 300 years older.
 We see scenes from the Book of Revelation (see above).
 The Lamb of God is in the centre on a throne, between seven candlesticks.
-On both sides of the candlesticks are two angels and two animals symbolising the four Evangelists.
+On both sides of the candlesticks are two angels and two figures symbolising the four Evangelists.
 On the mosaic in the Santi Cosma e Damiano, only the eagle for John and the man for Matthew remain, but here we see all four, including a lion on the far left for Mark and a bull on the far right for Luke.
 The Evangelists are holding their respective Gospels.
 Below them are the 24 elders from the Book of Revelation, 12 on either side, which have also survived intact, unlike those at the Santi Cosma e Damiano.

 The Chapel of Saint Zeno